pmahesh29/personal_website/README.md

 - **Professional Experience:** Internships at Arvest Bank and Tyson Foods in cybersecurity and application support roles
 - **Projects:** Open-source cybersecurity platforms, home labs, and security research
 - **Skills:** Programming languages, security tools, and technical competencies
-- **Education:** Computer Science degree with Cybersecurity concentration from University of Arkansas
+- **Education:** Computer Science degree with Cybersecurity concentration from the University of Arkansas

 ---